sphericalpm/lektorium/CONTRIBUTING.md

 8. We accept [Michael](https://github.com/mvartanyan) and [Max](https://github.com/jekoff) as an imaginary customer voice.
 Technical decision making we make together.

-9. All proposals may and must be expressed, considered and argued.
-When the decision is established we are moving accordingly without deviation, except something previously was unknown what affects on the entire landscape.
-In such cases we reconsider the decision.
+9. Any proposals can and should be voiced, considered and debated.
+When the decision is taken,  we are moving accordingly without deviation, except something previously unknown affects on the context in which the decision was taken.
+In such cases, we reconsider the decision.
 It happens and that is totally fine!